deosrc/Condement/docs/configuration/host-folders.md

 The location of the folder within the VM.
 This should always be an absolute path.
 To store this in the user's home directory, use a subfolder of `/home/dev/`.

+### `umask` (Optional)

+The umask to apply to the folder mount.
+This is an optional property which will default to `'027'` if not specified.
+Only octal notation is supported.

 ## Persistent Storage

 The `persistent_storage` host folder is a special entry.
 Installed software will map their configuration files to